Until My Heart Caves In: Critical reception

 The album was well received by critics.
 Jared Johnson of AllMusic rated the album four stars out of five, writing that "it would be tough to argue that this final output allowed them to go out on top."
 At Jesus Freak Hideout, John DiBiase rated the album four stars out of five, writing that the album is "a solid melodic rock record from start to finish (although sadly on the shorter side)".
 DiBiase commented that despite how he missed Stuart's trademark vocals, praised Burkum's writing that "[his] smooth, youthful vocals have never sounded better, giving the album a unique pop/rock vibe different from any of the band's previous releases".
 Tony Cummings of Cross Rhythms rated the album a perfect ten, writing that "All in all, pop rock of the finest quality."
 At CCM Magazine, Chris Well graded the album a B, writing that the release "is a likable collection of simple, fistpumping anthems that should connect particularly with youth groups."
 Russ Breimeier of Christianity Today rated the album three-and-a-half out of five stars, writing that "There's much to appreciate musically on Audio Adrenaline's latest, but lyrically it falls short."
 At Christian Broadcasting Network, Chris Carpenter rated the album three spins out of five, writing that "It just lacks the lyrical creativity that fueled previous Audio A standards."
 Lindsay Whitfield of Soul Shine rated the album three-and-a-half stars out of five, writing that the listener is "in for an action packed good time."
 At The Phantom Tollbooth, Burton Wray rated the album four tocks of five, writing that "Top to bottom this is the best release from Audio Adrenaline in years", which "This solid release is easily one of the best of the year top to bottom, one of those rare releases where you won't find yourself hitting the skip button."

 As of 2007, Christian pop-punk band Hawk Nelson has begun to perform "Clap Your Hands" at live shows.
 Hawk Nelson toured with Audio Adrenaline in early 2005, when the song was first performed.
 Audio Adrenaline opened with that song from 2005 until their retirement, and now Hawk Nelson opens with the song.

 Accolades

 The album won the Grammy award for Rock Gospel Album of the Year.
 It was the second consecutive album to win the award, after Worldwide in 2003.
 It also spawned the Until My Heart Caves In Tour with Pillar and Sanctus Real.

 Commercial performance

-The album peaked at No. 122 on Billboard 200 and No. 5 on Billboard's Christian Albums.
+The album peaked at No. 122 on Billboard 200 and No. 5 on Billboards Christian Albums.
 The song "King" also peaked at No. 19 on Billboard's Christian Songs.